riccardomocchetti/functional-programming-with-aws-lambda/README.md

 `Either` can assume a `Left` value or a `Right` value.
 Conventionally the `Left` value represents an error state while  the `Right` value represent a successful computation.

-We can now rewrite the validation function to use the `Either`.
+We can now rewrite the validation function to use this new concept.

 ```typescript
 const bodyNotNull = (event: APIGatewayEvent): Either<ApplicationError, APIGatewayEvent> => {